zslazar/corsac-orientation-exam-retake/javascript.md

  -  if there is a manufacturer query parameter, the backend must filter only the tickets with the given manufacturer
  -  if there is a reporter query parameter, the backend must filter only the the tickets which are reported by the given user
  -  the manufacturer and reporter query parameters can be mixed
+ -  it's okay to return the reported id instead of the reporter name (of course it will take some points from you)

 Example query: